Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Methodology

-\textbf{Definition of Hierarchical Labels.} Our hierarchical structure assigns each location prediction $\mathbf{y}_{t+1}$ to multi-granularity labels $\{y^h_{t+1}\mid h \in [1, H]\}$, where $H=4$.
-Each label $y^h_{t+1} \in \{1, 2, \dots, C^h \}$ corresponds to the $h$-th level, where $C^h$ denotes the class number at this level.
+Our hierarchical structure assigns each location prediction $\mathbf{y}_{t+1}$ to multi-granularity labels $\{y^h_{t+1}\mid h \in [1, H]\}$ with $H=4$.
+Each label $y^h_{t+1} \in \{1, 2, \dots, C^h \}$ denotes the class at level $h$, where $C^h$ is the number of class at this level.
 Label granularity increases with $h$ (\ie $C^{h-1} < C^h$), where $C^H=\mathcal{P}$.
-As outlined in Definition~\ref{trajectory_definition}, the original trajectories $\mathcal{X}$ inherently contain location-level labels $y^{H} = \{l_i \mid i \in [1, C^{H}]\}$ and category-level labels $y^{H-1} = \{cat_i \mid i \in [1, C^{H-1}]\}$.
-Thus, our focus turns to deriving coarser-grained labels: (1) \textbf{\textit{activity-level labels}} are derived from Foursquare,\footnote[1]{\url{https://docs.foursquare.com}} comprising ten classes.
+As outlined in Definition~\ref{trajectory_definition}, raw trajectories $\mathcal{X}$ provide location-level labels $y^{H} = \{l_i \mid i \in [1, C^{H}]\}$ and category-level labels $y^{H-1} = \{cat_i \mid i \in [1, C^{H-1}]\}$.
+Thus, our focus turns to deriving coarser-grained labels: (1) \textbf{\textit{activity-level labels}} are derived from Foursquare\footnote[1]{\url{https://docs.foursquare.com}} with ten classes.
 (2) \textbf{\textit{need-level labels}} are adapted from Maslow's theory, focusing on three fundamental human motivations: physiological needs (survival necessities such as food and shelter), safety needs (security-driven needs including education and employment), and social needs (such as recreational or social activities).
 Higher-order needs (esteem, self-actualization) are excluded due to their abstract, long-term nature, which lacks empirical observability in mobility data.
-The proposed hierarchical tree structure implements Maslow's theory in a more flexible manner, departing from the original rigid order.
+The proposed hierarchical structure implements Maslow's theory in a more flexible manner, departing from the original rigid order.